internalfx/rethinkdbfs-spec/README.md

 - **bucketName:** the name of this RethinkDBFS bucket.
-The files and chunks collection for this RethinkDBFS bucket are prefixed by this name followed by a dot.
+The files and chunks collection for this RethinkDBFS bucket are prefixed by this name followed by an underscore.
 Defaults to “fs”.
 This allows multiple RethinkDBFS buckets, each with a unique name, to exist within the same database.